Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

-As well as determining cutoff for these random Cayley graph, we study a geometric property of a diameter flavour; recall the concept of \emph{typical distance} from \Cref{1res:summary:typdist}.
-Previous work (detailed below) had concentrated on the case where the number of generators $k$ is a \emph{fixed} number, ie one which does not increase as the size $n$ of the group increases.
-In contrast, our results are in the situation where $\kinf$ as $\ninf$; this line of enquiry was suggested to use by \textcite{B:typdist:private}.
+As well as determining cutoff for these random Cayley graph, we study a geometric property of a diameter flavour; recall the concept of \emph{typical distance} from \cref{res-p1:intro:typdist}.
+Previous work on distance metrics (detailed below) had concentrated on the case where the number of generators $k$ is a \emph{fixed} number.
+The results establish (non-degenerate) limiting laws.
+This restricts the (sequences of) groups which can be studied; eg, in order for it to be even possible to generate the group---never mind having independent, uniform generators do so whp---one needs $d(G) \le k \asymp 1$.
+We discuss generation of groups further in \cite[\S\ref{sec-p5:gen}]{HOt:rcg:abe:extra}; see in particular \cite[\S\ref{sec-p5:gen:k=1}]{HOt:rcg:abe:extra} where we describe adaptations made in order to obtain connected graphs in the references given below.

+Our results are in a different direction: for us, \toinf k \asinf{\abs G}, and we establish concentration of the observables.
+This allows us to consider a much wider range of groups, in particular with $d(G)$ diverging with $\abs G$.
+This line of enquiry was suggested to us by \textcite{B:typdist:private}.

 \textcite{AGg:diam-cayley-Zq} studied the diameter of the random Cayley graph of cyclic groups of prime order.
-They prove that the diameter is order $n^{1/k}$; see \cite[Theorems~1 and 2]{AGg:diam-cayley-Zq}.
-They conjecture that the diameter divided by $n^{1/k}$ converges in distribution to some non-trivial random variable as $\ninf$; see \cite[Conjecture~3]{AGg:diam-cayley-Zq}.
+They prove that the diameter is order $\abs G^{1/k}$; see \cite[Theorems~1 and 2]{AGg:diam-cayley-Zq}.
+They conjecture that the diameter divided by $\abs G^{1/k}$ converges in distribution to some non-degenerate distribution \asinf{\abs G}; see \cite[Conjecture~3]{AGg:diam-cayley-Zq}.

-\textcite{SZ:diam-cayley} verify this conjecture on the diameter; they also consider the girth.
-Further, they consider an $L_p$-type distance measure; see their ``(II)'', \cite[Page~2]{SZ:diam-cayley}.
-The find the limiting distribution for all three of these statistics (for fixed $k$).